Studies in Science with Foundation Year BSc

 Applied Biology (10 credits) - The aim of this module is to enable you to develop a theoretical and practical understanding of selected topics of biology such as disease and treatment.
 It will also inspire and enable you to apply your biological knowledge to solve real-world problems as the next generation of scientists, doctors and healthcare workers.

 Biology of Populations (10 credits) - This module incorporates aspects of genetics, evolution and ecology.
-You will gain an understanding of how organisms interact with each other and their environment, both currently and through evolutionary history.
-Within workshop styled sessions you will have the opportunity to manipulate data sets, make conclusions from evidence and work through scenarios as way of understanding the underpinning science.
+You'll gain an understanding of how organisms interact with each other and their environment, both currently and through evolutionary history.
+Within workshop styled sessions you'll have the opportunity to manipulate data sets, make conclusions from evidence and work through scenarios as way of understanding the underpinning science.

-Electromagnetism and Thermal Physics (10 credits) - This module aims to develop students’ understanding of several core topics in electricity, magnetism and thermal physics, using theoretical descriptions, demonstrations and worked examples.
+Electromagnetism and Thermal Physics (10 credits) - This module aims to develop your understanding of several core topics in electricity, magnetism and thermal physics, using theoretical descriptions, demonstrations and worked examples.

-Introduction to Calculus (10 credits) - This module will introduce students to the essential calculus concepts required for success on their progression degree.
+Introduction to Calculus (10 credits) - This module will introduce you to the essential calculus concepts required for success on your progression degree.
 Calculus is an essential tool in many areas of mathematics and science.
 This module will introduce the fundamental concepts and link the abstract concepts to real-world applications.

 Introduction to Pure Mathematics (10 credits) - This module will introduce you to the essential pure and discrete mathematical concepts required for success on your degree.
 You’ll consider topics that underpin fundamental theorems of mathematics which can be applied to a variety of areas such as geometry, physics, computer science and philosophy.